 Once you accept the fact that your audio system is acting as multiple electronic filters smudging your music, then you have a choice:

-a.
-Forget the cable is an electronic filter (completely in the face of science) and compromise by having a smeared sound or
+- a.
+Forget the cable is an electronic filter (completely in the face of science) and compromise by having a smeared sound

 The cable construction becomes more complex, using multiple stranded conductors of slightly differing materials and various dielectric materials and geometries.
-We have to pay attention to every part of each of our processes, even using non-industry standard solder mixes that varied between cables.
-Raw ingredients for the construction are highly specified as are plating thicknesses, even down to specifying what chemicals should or should not be included in a plating bath.
+We have to pay attention to every part of each of our processes, even using Non hifi industry standard solder mixes i.e. there is no silver in the mix, for example.
+Raw ingredients for the construction are highly specified as are plating thicknesses, even down to the plating bath which requires a non-standard approach too.

 Let us give you an example of what we are talking about.
-These two plated finishes (both silver plating) conduct differently to one another.
+These are two plated finishes (both silver plating).

-The shiny finish is less conductive because of the additives used for that finish when plated.
-However that is not a great issue when you take into account the material underneath, cable construction and any other plated layers – we still end up with a very transparent cable assembly.
+You can clearly see that there is a difference between finishes in the connectors below.
+However that is not a great issue when you take into account the material underneath, cable construction and any other plated layers – we still end up with a cable assembly that wins multiple awards for its performance as the various reviews attest to.
 It is all a very carefully balanced set of ingredients that become more than the sum of their parts.

-Although cables should not affect the sound there are factors that have to be considered because audio systems are not perfect and customers have listening preferences too.
-So you will see we have engineered three distinct families of sound to take account of three distinct demands our customers have asked for.
-Which is why we have the Silver and Blue ranges as well as the Black which help achieve this for our customers:
+Although cables should not affect the sound in an ideal world, there are factors that have to be considered because audio systems are not perfect and customers have listening preferences too.
+So you will see we have engineered three distinct families of sound to take account of three distinct demands for our customers.
+Which is why we have the Silver and Blue ranges as well as the Black.

-Silver range: The sound can best be described as silver but without the fatigue and harshness that can go along with that material.
+Silver family: The sound can best be described as silver but without the fatigue and harshness that can go along with that material.

-Black range: the natural / transparent range that allows an incredibly life like reproduction for use in a well balance system to simply unlock what the system can do.
+Black family: the natural / transparent range that allows an incredibly life like reproduction for use in a well balance system to simply unlock what the system can do.

-Blue range: slight warmth that just takes the harsh top edge out of a system that is a little brittle or bright.
+Blue family: slight warmth that just takes the harsh top edge out of a system that is a little brittle or bright.

-So now you know why our cables have won so many awards and we have grown so quickly.
-We have taken a different and radical approach by looking at the “problem” of cables because they are “secret electronic filters” and you ignore that at your listening peril.
+So now you have a better understanding of why our cables have won so many awards and we have grown so quickly.
+We have taken a different and radical approach by looking at the “problem” of cables because they are “secret electronic filters” and to ignore that is not a sensible approach in our opinion.